Jeweller Draws Up Unique Map of Precious Scotland – with help of PR agency

 Click on this image to download a high resolution JPEG version

-Holyrood Partnership is an award winning PR agency in Edinburgh, Scotland and worked with jeweller Alistir Wood Tait to produce a guide to the parts of the country where native precious stones and precious metals can be found.
+Holyrood PR is an award winning PR agency in Edinburgh, Scotland and worked with jeweller Alistir Wood Tait to produce a guide to the parts of the country where native precious stones and precious metals can be found.
 This post has been one of the most visited on our website every year since 2004.
 Contact us to find out how we can bring many benefits to your business.

 ALISTIR Wood Tait talks about gemmology as if it’s the new rock’n’roll and it’s a passion which sets him as far apart from other jewellers as a pebble from a finely cut diamond.